gyselroth/docxBox/README.md

 **Run specific test suite:**
 `./test.sh <suite>`
-E.g.: `./test.sh ls` - Filenames in `test/functional/` correspond to test suite names
+E.g.: `./test.sh ls` - Filenames in `test/functional/` correspond to test suite names.

-**Check all tests for memory-leaks via valgrind:**
+**Check all tests for memory-leaks via Valgrind:**
 `./test.sh valgrind`
-When checking for memory-leaks, [Valgrind](https://valgrind.org/) must be installed on your computer.
+In order to check for memory-leaks, [Valgrind](https://valgrind.org/) must be installed on your computer.